 However, if you are in a difficult market and don’t have a lot of resources, it might be better to start with one marketing channel.
 This way you can really “win” in one area, before you move onto another.

 Which Marketing Channel and budget is right for you?

-This is often very difficult to figure on your own, which is why we suggest you contact us today.
+This is often very difficult to figure on your own, which is why we suggest you contact us today we are a startup marketing agency.
 In many cases it’s very hard to determine how much you should spend on marketing without fully understanding your business.

 When you get in touch with us, it will be very helpful if you can let us know how many customers you need per month.
 More often than not, that will help agencies determine what is truly right for your situation.